 Mission teams have treated countless patients, and filled thousands of prescriptions,in countries around the world, including the Amazon River, Belize, Bolivia, Costa Rica, the Dominican Republic, Ecuador, Guatemala, Haiti, Honduras, Taiwan, Uganda and Zambia, and in the U.S., Belle Glade, Fla. and Alaska.

 Despite the difficult physical conditions of mission trips, GSOP students receive invaluable on-the-job training and are able to put their knowledge and skills to the test.
 They have conducted numerous health screenings, distributed educational resources, planned activities for local children, exercised care and compassion, and most importantly, helped many individuals start a relationship with Jesus Christ.
 Upon their return, many of the teams present their experiences and impact of the trips during the school's weekly pharmacy chapels.

 Due to the success of GSOP's mission trips, The Gregory Center for Medical Missions was created in 2013.
 The center's purpose is to guide and direct the school's medical missions while also providing timely and insightful models for other pharmacy schools to use.

-"As we have conducted more than 30 medicial mission trips in 13 countries, we can give other pharmacy schools the tools they need to implement a missions program.
-If they don't have to reinvent the wheel or start from scratch, they may be more likely to want to do this." — Dr. Mary Ferrill, dean of the Lloyd L. Gregory School of Pharmacy
+"As we have conducted 35 medical mission trips in 14 locations, we can give other pharmacy schools the tools they need to implement a missions program.
+If they don't have to reinvent the wheel or start from scratch, they may be more likely to want to do this." — Dean of the Lloyd L. Gregory School of Pharmacy Dr. Mary Ferrill